-- 12 ounces (approximately 2½ cups) all-purpose flour
+- 2½ cups all-purpose flour

-- ½ teaspoon kosher salt
+- ½ tsp kosher salt

-- 2 ounces (approximately ¼ cup) granulated sugar
+- ¼ cup granulated sugar

 - ⅓ cup cold water

-- 4 pounds (approximately 2 cups) fresh California Strawberries
+- 3 lbs fresh California Strawberries

-- 2 teaspoons fresh squeezed orange juice
+- 2 tsp fresh-squeezed orange juice

-- 1 tablespoon fresh squeezed lemon juice
+- 1 Tbsp fresh-squeezed lemon juice

-- 1 teaspoon finely grated orange zest
+- 1 tsp finely grated orange zest

-- 3 tablespoons cornstarch
+- 3 Tbsp cornstarch

-- ¼ cup granulated sugar (see note)
+- ¼ cup granulated sugar see note

-- 2 tablespoons light brown sugar
+- 2 Tbsp light brown sugar

-- 1 tablespoon heavy cream
+- 1 Tbsp heavy whipping cream

-- 1 tablespoon turbinado sugar
+- 1 Tbsp turbinado sugar

 - Place the flour, salt and sugar in a food processor and pulse a few times to combine the dry ingredients.
 Add the butter and pulse several more times until the mixture looks like coarse cornmeal (a few larger bits here and there are fine).

 - With the machine running, add the cold water until the dough has just formed.
-It will still be crumbly but should form dough when pressed together.
+It will still be crumbly, but should form dough when pressed together.

-- Divide the dough into ⅔ and ⅓ portions, wrap in plastic, and chill for at least one hour or overnight.
+- Divide the dough into 2/3 and 1/3 portions, wrap in plastic, and chill for at least one hour or overnight.

 - Add the orange and lemon juice, zest, corn starch, and both sugars.
 Stir to combine, cover and place in the refrigerator.
 Allow the strawberries to macerate for 40-45 minutes, stirring periodically.

 - On a lightly floured surface, roll out the bigger portion of pie dough to about 12 inches in diameter.
-Carefully place in a 9½ inch pie pan.
+Carefully place in a 9.5" pie pan.
 There should be an overhang of at least 1 inch.
-Add the strawberry filling.

 - Re-flouring the surface if necessary, roll out the second portion of dough to approximately 10 inches in diameter.
 Cut 8 even strips, and layer them in a decorative lattice pattern over the strawberries.
 Cut off any excess overhang from the lattice, and then fold up the bottom overhang so that it sits on top of the strips.
 Use a fork to crimp the edge of the dough all the way around the pan.